 Rates vary substantially and depend on property type and location.
 Rates applicable to residential property range from about $9 to $38 per $1,000 of net taxable value after exemptions are taken.
 Non-residential property tax rates range from $12 to $44 per $1,000 of net taxable value.
 The statewide average rates are about $26 per $1,000 for residential property and $29 per $1,000 for non-residential property, or about .8% of assessed value.

 Every employer who elects or is required to be covered by the Workers’ Compensation Act, and every employee covered by the Act is assessed a fee for funding the administration of the .
 The fee is different from workers’ compensation insurance coverage and every employer must obtain a workers’ compensation insurance policy.
-The fee for the employer is $4.30 times the number of covered employees working on the last day of the quarter.
-The employer contribution is $2.30 for each covered employee.
-The employee contribution is $2.00 and should be taken as a payroll deduction.
-The fee is based on the number of covered employees working on the last day of the quarter.
+The fee for the employer is $2.30 times the number of covered employees working on the last day of the quarter.
+The fee for covered employees working on the last day of the quarter is $2.00.